timgates42/tools/automation/nullscan/README.md

 # Installation

-Type `make` and follow instructions.
+Run `setup.sh`.
 Install needed python modules afterwards using `pip install -r docs/requirements.txt`.

+# Author

+noptrix

 # Notes

 - Please check the manpage from docs/nullscan.1
 - Use '?' option-value for any cmdline options.
 It gives you information for usage and examples.
+- clean code; real project
 - nullscan is already packaged and available for [BlackArch Linux](https://www.blackarch.org/)
+- My master-branches are always dev-branches; use releases for stable versions.
+- All of my public stuff you find are officially announced and published via [nullsecurity.net](https://www.nullsecurity.net).

-# Author
+# License

-noptrix
+Check docs/LICENSE.

 # Disclaimer
-We hereby emphasize, that the hacking related stuff on [nullsecurity.net](http://nullsecurity.net) is only for education purposes.
+We hereby emphasize, that the hacking related stuff found on [nullsecurity.net](http://nullsecurity.net/) are only for education purposes.
 We are not responsible for any damages.
 You are responsible for your own actions.